 Hip dysplasia is considered a "multifactorial trait."
 Multifactorial inheritance means that many factors are involved in causing a birth defect.
 The factors are usually both genetic and environmental.

-Often, one gender (either male or female) is affected more frequently than the other in multifactorial traits.
-There appears to be a different "threshold of expression," which means that 1 gender is more likely to show the problem than the other gender.
+Often, one gender (either male or female) is affected more often than the other in multifactorial traits.
+There appears to be a different "threshold of expression," which means that one gender is more likely to show the problem than the other gender.
 For example, hip dysplasia is more common in females than males.

 What are the risk factors for DDH?